When you’re on a list that includes Neil Armstrong, Hank Aaron, Gerald Ford, Bill Gates and Walt Disney, you must have done something right.

 For Terry Bramlett, what drives him is “creating opportunities for more youth to participate in the Boy Scouts of America by developing tools, information, best practices, and training that build, foster, and maintain positive relationships with schools and educational organizations.”
 That academic focus earned him the national Elbert K. Fretwell Outstanding Educator Award this year.

-An Order of the Arrow Legacy Fellow, he has also been honored with the Philmont Training Center Masters Track Award, Silver Antelope and Silver Beaver awards, and William T. Hornaday Gold Badge.
+An Order of the Arrow Legacy Fellow, he has also been honored with the Philmont Training Center Masters Track Award, Silver Antelope and Silver Beaver awards.
 Other honors include the Scoutmaster Award of Merit and District Award of Merit.
 He is a Vigil Honor member of the Order of the Arrow.

 Active on the national level, Bramlett has served as chair of the Education Relationships Sub-committee and the Strategic Analysis NCAP Committee.
 Other memberships include New Member Coordinator Task Force, National/Community Alliances Committee, Membership Committee, Philmont Training Center faculty, and the New Unit and Retention Task Force.